quocanh34/ITMO-Java-Programming-Course/Lab5/README.md

 ## Laboratory work #5. ##

 Implement a console application that implements interactive management of a collection of objects.
-The collection must store objects of the ```Person``` class, which is described below.
+The collection must store objects of the ```Flat``` class, which is described below.

 ### The developed program must meet the following requirements: ###